marczinkask/JSFighters/index.md

 {: style="color:gray; font-size: 80%; text-align: center;"}

-JSFighters is a place where you mentor others by giving them challanging quests and valuable feedback in your open source projects.
+JSFighters is a place where you mentor others by giving them challenging quests and valuable feedback in your open source projects.
 {: style="color:gray; font-size: 80%; text-align: center;"}

 ---